 Costa Rica Coronavirus Driving Restrictions

-If caught driving outside permitted hours, they issue you a hefty ticket, write demerits on your record and remove your license plates (which is a pain in the butt to get back).
+If caught driving outside permitted hours, they issue you a ticket, write demerits on your record and remove your license plates.
+Rental cars are now exempt from the driving restrictions.

 - Monday – Vehicles with last license plate digit ending in 1 and 2 can’t drive.